appliedblockchain/launchpad.js/README.md

 ---

-For any issue or change request notify @makevoid @SeekTheError in the `#launchpad` AB slack channel.
+For any issue or change request notify @makevoid @remi in the `#launchpad` AB slack channel.